Step 2: Configure Consent Method and Content

 You can initiate and respond to messages from multiple messaging sources.
 As each message has a specific purpose, the need to ensure that consent is received for those messages prior to sending them, is therefore critical.

-For example, while sending automated messages or sending messages to multiple recipients, it is mandatory that you receive an opt-in request prior to sending.
+For example, while sending automated messages or sending messages to multiple recipients, it is mandatory that you receive an opt-in request first.
 This helps to ensure that your marketing efforts generate positive results.

 While sending one-to-one messages, you will not be able to send messages to customers who have explicitly opted-out of your communication strategies.

 SMS-Magic Converse helps you configure the consent method that is needed to send messages through different interfaces.
 This is a recommended best practice that all users should follow.